 - What is OSHA – An OSHA Definition and the Importance of Occupational Safety

 - OSHA Training, OSHA Certification, OSHA Standards, and Employer Coverage in 2019

 Why is Aluminum Wiring Dangerous: Aluminum Wiring Dangers in the Home

-According to the Consumer Product Safety Commission, “Homes wired with aluminum wiring and manufactured before 1972 are 55 times more likely to have one or more connections reach “Fire Hazard Conditions” than is a home wired with copper.
+When was aluminum wiring used, you ask?
+According to the Consumer Product Safety Commission, Aluminum wiring in homes was prevalent in houses built or manufactured before 1972.
+These homes have been found to be 55 times more likely to have one or more electrical connections reach “Fire Hazard Condition” than is a home wired throughout with copper wire.

-Identifying wiring made of aluminum, you will find wires are the color of aluminum and are easily discernible from copper and other metals.
+Identifying wiring made of aluminum, you will find wires are of light silvery color and are easily discernible from copper wiring and other metals.

-Since the early 1970s, wiring-device binding terminals for use with aluminum wire have been marked CO/ALR, which stands for “Copper/aluminum revised.”
+Since the late 1960s and early 1970s, aluminum wire connectors, or copalum connectors, which were for use with aluminum wire have been marked CO/ALR, which stands for copper/aluminum revised.